Luos-io/Documentation/src/pages/high/pyluos.md

 <img src="{{img_path}}/python-logo.png" height="100px">

 # A Pyluos guide
 Pyluos is the standard Python library to manage a Luos system with a computer.
-In this tutorial, you will learn how to install Pyluos in order to use Luos with Python on a computer, through a  [_gate_](/pages/high/modules_list/gate.md) module.
+In this tutorial, you will learn how to install Pyluos in order to use Luos with Python on a computer, through a  [_gate_](/pages/high/containers_list/gate.md) container.

 ## Installation